 As I’ve pointed out before, people will cling to any excuse that allows them to justify their actions or lack thereof.
 Now that doesn’t make those who virtue signal bad.
 If anything, their desire to be the lovable underdog hero of their own story proves to me that such people are good at heart.
 They’re just misguided, clinging to the feelings and validation that virtue signaling earns them.

 Since I like to be a bit more optimistic about people in general, I believe that the lack of substance that inherently comes with virtue signaling will eventually catch up with most people.
-There will be those who can never escape it, such as those caught up in religious or political extremism.
+There will be those who can never escape it.
 For most people, though, I believe they’ll learn that there are better ways to be the lovable underdog hero of your own story.